trustthevote/MVP-App-TestHarness/README.md

   }
 ```

-And in the tests, here's an example of how you might condition the data in a `beforeEach`:
+And in that "page" class's tests, here's an example of how you might condition the data in a `beforeEach`:

 ```ts
 beforeEach(